ColOfAbRiX/role-ssl-certs/README.md

 The role can use the Ansible local code to store all the produced certificates and key such that Ansible becomes the single and main source of all data.
 This use can be turned off using configuration variables.

-**NOTE:** All private keys kept in the repository must be encrypted with Ansible vault.
+**NOTE:** All private keys that are kept in the repository must be encrypted with Ansible vault.

-The [default configuration](defaults/main.yml) file contains a fully working example of how the role can be used to create a root CA, a certificate signed by that CA and a certificate chain.
+The [default configuration](defaults/main.yml) file contains a fully working example of how the role can be used to create a root CA, a certificate signed by that CA and a certificate chain with the description of all the options.

 ## Role Variables